The Course That Will Turn You into a Meditator

-You can figure this out.
-I'll show you what I learned.
 (Hint: they told you that you needed to relax, but that's a lie.
 You need to accept your restlessness as it is.
 I'll show you how to do that.)

 I want you to have a way of meditating that works for you.